abinit/abipy_book/abipy_book/ddb.md

 The correct description of this long-range term without dipdip = 1 would require using an extremely dense q-point mesh in the DFPT calculation.

-With {{dipdip_anaddb} = 1, on the other hand, we can model this long-range behavior in terms of a dipole-dipole interaction involving the Born effective charges and the macroscopic dielectric tensor.
+With {{dipdip@anaddb} = 1, on the other hand, we can model this long-range behavior in terms of a dipole-dipole interaction involving the Born effective charges and the macroscopic dielectric tensor.
 This allows us to decompose the full dynamical matrix into: